 You probably don’t have the big budget for TV ads like the aforementioned companies do/did, but you do have one major tool at your disposal, and it’s free…the internet.
 Sure, there are millions upon millions of websites and an ever-increasing influx of users that log on every day, but rather than seeing that as an obstacle (‘how am I ever going to get noticed amongst everyone else with a low-budget marketing campaign?’), see it as an opportunity.

-With so many users out there, all it takes is one with a good following to see your marketing attempts and push it.
+So many users out there, means all it takes is one with a good following to see your marketing attempts and push it.
 This works in the way of organic marketing, but this isn’t the only tool at your disposal.
 Social media is bursting at the seams with marketing opportunities, so whilst you need to be generating a natural interest, you also need to be investing some of your money.

 What we mean by this is, you need to draw up a social media plan.
 Post teasers of your new app, hinting at its release and providing a sneak peek for the loyal fanbase you’ve already accumulated.
 The trick is to create a buzz and generate interest with your existing clientele, whilst simultaneously putting the feelers out for new customers.

 Paid ads are one option, and they’re something a lot of app developers choose to make use of.
 It won’t work for every type of app, but if you’re building a productivity or service app, this is a good approach.
-People don’t always know they need something until it’s put under their nose, so investing in social media advertising is a strong idea to build up brand awareness.
+People don’t always know they need something until it’s put under their nose.
+So investing in social media advertising is a strong idea to build up brand awareness.
 You will need to have your app launched first, but you can certainly put the wheels in motion beforehand.

 You’ll want to set up an ad account on your social media platform of choice, and you’ll also want to install a pixel to your website if you’re selling something.
 This will ensure that if people do make it to your website or make a purchase through a social media ad, you’ll know exactly where they came from and you can see if the campaign is working.